hoosengold/IsoldeBot/README.md

 </p>

 # Overview
-This Multipurpose Discord Bot is perfect for small Discord Servers that need an all-in-one solution.
+IsoldeBot is a Multipurpose Discord Bot.
+It is perfect for small Discord Servers that need an all-in-one solution.
 It is currently in use - meaning that this repository is being maintained actively.
 This is NOT a modular bot.
 Some components can be removed without compromising the integrity of the bot but bugs are to be expected in that case.

 # Features
-<em>The Multipurpose Bot</em> has the following features:
+<em>IsoldeBot</em> has the following features:
 <ol>
 <li><code>*poll</code> command for creating polls with <strong>up to 20 options.</strong> Then the bot reacts automatically to the embeded message.
 The users can then use the reactions to vote.</li>
 <li><code>*countdown</code> command.
 For now, only hours can be added, but there is no upper limit (as far as the testing concludes).
 Every embeded message has a timestamp.
 It can be used as a reference together with the <code>*countdown</code> command.</li>